Privacy for Quantum Annealing. Attack on Spin Reversal Transformations in the case of cryptanalysis: Details of the proposed attack

 \subsection{Executing the attack, the most straightforward phase}

 An attack is performed using a parameterized problem.
 A vector of biases is sufficient to perform the attack.

 First, a system of linear equations is constructed.
-The encrypted vector of biases \(h^*\) is juxtaposed with a parameterized one \(h^P\) to form a system of equations:

-As the design of the parameterized matrix shows, each element of \(h^P\) can be presented as a sum of rational number \(\texttt{const}_i\) and a linear combination of selected bits of the keystream.
+The encrypted vector of biases \(h^*\) is juxtaposed with a parameterized one \(h^P\) to form a system of equations: \\ As the design of the parameterized matrix shows, each element of \(h^P\) can be presented as a sum of rational number \(\texttt{const}_i\) and a linear combination of selected bits of the keystream.
 We denote the set of indices of the relevant bits for element \(i\) as \(\mathcal{A}_i\).
 The equations formed in the proposed way can be represented by Equation \eqref{eq:attack}:

-where \(\texttt{const}_i \in \mathbb{Q}\).
+\\ where \(\texttt{const}_i \in \mathbb{Q}\).

 The next step is to analyze each resulting equation in the correct order.
 According to how the problem is constructed, there will be more equations than unknowns in the created matrix.
 From among all the equations, we choose some set of sufficient size and reduce the equations to the form presented in Equation \eqref{eq:simplify}: